-Q4 tends to be a time when many B2B executives set out to reposition or rebrand their companies or products for the coming year.
+Q4 tends to be a time when many B2B executives set out to reposition or rebrand their organizations and products for years ahead.
 Follow these tips to ensure an optimal outcome.

-1. Don’t race to finish your rebrand by arbitrary dates, such as New Years Eve or your annual sales meeting in January.
+1. Don’t race to finish your rebrand by arbitrary dates, such as New Year’s Eve or the annual sales meeting in January.
 Either start earlier or extend your deadline.
 Give yourself and the process the proper amount of time to “do it right.”
-Two months that include two different major holidays is not sufficient time.
-Gathering customer insights, conducting preference testing and completing legal reviews often take much longer than anticipated.
+Two months that include two major holidays are not sufficient time.
+Gathering customer insights, conducting preference testing, and completing legal reviews often take much longer than anticipated.
 You’ll live with the rebrand for years to come.
 Give it the time it deserves.

-3. Avoid internally communicating this project as a “brand change.”
+3. Avoid internally communicating this project as a “brand update.”
 It then risks being viewed as just a marketing project.
 Position the project, through all internal communications, as part of an overall business change.
 Elevate the conversation from “the logo” to “the business.”

-3. Use the rebranding as an opportunity to drive greater change throughout your business.
+4. Use the rebranding as an opportunity to drive more significant change throughout your business.
 Avoid the typical “brand launch” model – which is often a moment-in-time mentality.
-Instead, think of this as a “the new way we run our business” launch.
+Instead, think of this as “the new way we run our business” launch.
 Develop a mindset of perpetuity.
 Create a movement that allows everyone in the organization to see their role in the change.

-6. Create and launch a Brand Advisory Council.
-Include of select employees, customers and external stakeholders (~20-30 total) in your council.
+7. Create a Brand Advisory Council.
+Include select employees, customers, and external stakeholders in your council.
 Involve them in the rebranding process to review the directions and strategies you’re considering.
 Capture their feedback and incorporate it into the process.
 This additional perspective helps you keep the customer at the center of all decisions and avoid blind spots.

-7. Early in the project, rigorously test leadership’s commitment to changing the culture.
+8. Early in the project, rigorously test leadership’s commitment to changing the culture.
 A meaningful rebrand involves redefining your Purpose & Promise.
-This in turn requires behavioral and attitudinal changes throughout the organization in order deliver on your new market promise.
+This, in turn, requires behavioral and attitudinal changes throughout the organization to deliver on your new market promise.
 Beyond being willing to support the change, leadership must actively lead the culture change.

 9. Before you launch the new brand strategy, equip your executive team with personalized communication tools and training.
-They need to be comfortable, confident and consistent when telling the new brand/business story to employees, customers, investors, industry experts and other stakeholders.
+They need to be comfortable, confident, and consistent when telling the new brand story to employees, partners, customers, investors, media, analysts, and other stakeholders.
 Take this step to avoid the all-too-common organizational swirl and confusion that results from executives telling different versions of the new brand/business story.